 As with anxiety, therapy and medication can both play a role in alleviating panic attacks during menopause.

-Ever forget where you put your keys even though you just had them — or walk into a room only to forget why you went there in the first place?
+Have you ever forgotten where you put your keys even though you just had them — or walked into a room only to forget why you went there in the first place?

 During menopause, you may find these feelings increasing due to fluctuating levels of estrogen in the body.
 Estrogen helps support our cognitive functioning, meaning that hormonal changes before and after menopause can make you feel “fuzzy” or forgetful.